-The new facilities will be built in accordance with current sustainability principles.
-SINSW is committed to environmentally conscious construction and maintenance practices.
+The new facilities will be built in accordance with current sustainability principles using modern methods of construction to demonstrate SINSW's commitment to environmentally conscious construction and maintenance practices.

 3.3.
 Construction phase

 3.3.1.
 Traffic management

 The construction contractor has developed a Construction Traffic and Pedestrian Management Plan (CTPMP) to ensure that vehicle movements are managed with minimal disruption to the local community.